Cell biomechanics: Carbon fiber-based systems

 Carbon fibers are mounted in glass capillaries and attached to a position-control device with feedback control mechanism.
 The fibers then attach to cells and apply and record the active forces generated from the cell.
 This, however, may result in damage to the cells due to the attachment they have to the fibers, focus issues, and potential bias.

 Passive methods

 Elastic substratum method

 This method stems from the classical theory of small-strain, plane-stress elasticity.
 The elastic substratum method allows for analysis of the displacement field of the elastic substrate over the traction field.
+This method is also referred to as traction force microscopy.

 Cells are incubated onto a flexible silicone sheet substrate.
 The cells then apply force onto the sheets causing a wrinkling pattern and is analyzed through the number of wrinkles and patterns.
 The downside to this method is the difficulty in transforming the patterns into a traction force map leading to potential inaccuracy in identifying forces.